Ridge Regularized Estimation of VAR Models for Inference: Ridge Regularized VAR Estimation

 Ridge regularization is a modification of the least squares objective by the addition of a term dependent on the Euclidean norm of the coefficient vector.
-The isotropic \textit{ridge-regularized least squares} (RLS) estimator is therefore defined as
+The \textit{isotropic} {Ridge-regularized Least Squares} (RLS) estimator is therefore defined as

 where $\lambda > 0$ is the scalar regularization parameter or regularizer.
-When $\lambda \norm{\bm{\beta}}^2$ is replaced with quadratic form $\bm{\beta}' \Lambda \bm{\beta}$ for a positive definite matrix $\Lambda$ the above is often termed Tikhonov regularization.\footnote{Note that $\Lambda = \lambda I$ is equivalent to standard isotropic ridge regression.} To avoid confusion, I shall also refer to it as "ridge", since in what follows $\Lambda$ will always be assumed diagonal.
+When $\lambda \norm{\bm{\beta}}^2$ is replaced with quadratic form $\bm{\beta}' \Lambda \bm{\beta}$ for a positive definite matrix $\Lambda$ the above is often termed Tikhonov regularization.
+To avoid confusion, I shall also refer to it as ``ridge'', since in what follows $\Lambda$ will always be assumed diagonal.
+Since $\Lambda$ does not, in general, penalize coefficients equally, it will yield an \textit{anisotropic} ridge estimator.